-Welcome to paradise!
-The Bahamas boasts an impressive 700 islands, many just waiting for another Christopher Columbus to do the discovering.
-Explore your aquatic side as you enjoy the sun, surf, and ocean depths that make up the Bahamas.
-Relax on the beach with a couple of drinks, rum of course, and try to muster up the energy to go fishing, windsurfing, boating, flying, or any other activity that you could possibly think up.
-End your day at a local restaurant with some fresh seafood and a Royal Bahamian Potcake puppy to keep you company.
-Sound good?
+With 700 islands, there is no shortage of places to explore and new experiences to enjoy.
+Indulge your aquatic side as you enjoy the sun, surf, and ocean depths that make up the Bahamas.
+Relax on the beach or try to muster up the energy to go fishing, windsurfing, boating, or any other activity that you could possibly think up.
+End each day at a local restaurant with some fresh seafood, and start all over again tomorrow.

 No matter what kind of gap year you are looking for, you will be sure to find it in the Bahamas.
 Want to volunteer with ecotourism?
 Your trouble will be narrowing down what aspect of ecotourism you most want to tackle.
 Interested in an extended break from the world?
 Plop down in a hut on a beach and feel free to lose track of time.
 Love animals?
 Work with a local shelter in order to make sure that these deprived animals get the love and attention that they deserve.